nz-govt-moe-sigals/BASE/05.Deliver/03.System/Core/_Readme/readme.blank.ADDING ANEW MODULE.md

 	  * App.Module01.Shared (remove)
 	  * App.Module01.Domain (remove)
 	  * App.Module01.Infrastructure (remove)
-	  * App.Module32.Shared (add)
+	  * App.ModuleXX.Shared (add)
-	  * App.Module32.Domain (add)
+	  * App.ModuleXX.Domain (add)
-	  * App.Module32.Infrastructure (add)
+	  * App.ModuleXX.Infrastructure (add)
 	* Tips: we've found that I had a better success rate by actually removing the References marked with (no change), closing the dialog reopening the dialog, adding the References back in.
 Maybe this is when Visual Studio rejigs the Project Guid.
   * Clean the Solution.
 Before continuing, it's important to clean out all the Bin/Obj folders our you'll have confusing 'ghost' dlls that will cause compilation errors...or passes that cause run errors.
 Just prepare a fresh clear work space before going any further.
   * Build the new Projects, one at a time, in a specific order, working through bugs one at a time.
-    * App.Module32.Shared
+    * App.ModuleXX.Shared
-	* App.Module32.Domain
+	* App.ModuleXX.Domain
-	* App.Module32.Infrastructure (usually the most tricky, but you'll get there...)
+	* App.ModuleXX.Infrastructure (usually the most tricky, but you'll get there...)
-	* App.Module32.Application
+	* App.ModuleXX.Application
-  * In App.Host, reference the 4 new Assemblies.
+  * In App.Host, reference  three of the four new assemblies (the domain assembly can be excluded).
 	  This will ensure that when the solution is built, the dlls are copied to the Host's bin.
-    * Explanation: if not done they will at best end up in the App.Module32.Application bin, so build will say it was successful, but run will fail due to reflection not finding them in the host bin.
+    * Explanation: if not done they will at best end up in the App.ModuleXX.Application bin, so build will say it was successful, but run will fail due to reflection not finding them in the host bin.
   * There is absolutely no use trying to run yet.
     * Do the following Pre-Run checks:
       * All Modules have the same Class names.
 But different Namespaces.
 The Fully Qualified Name (ie, the Namespace + ClassName) makes them unique from each other, so that reflection can find them in clumps of modules.
 	  * The only file that is named differently per Molule is:
-	    * App.Module.Shared.IAppModule32 <- just eyeball it to ensure the number is equal to the module name.
+	    * App.Module.Shared.IAppModuleXX <- just eyeball it to ensure the number is equal to the module name.
       * The only string that is named differently per Module is:
-	    * App.ModuleXX.Infrastructure.Constants.Module.Names.ModuleKey = "Module33" <-- just eyeball it to ensure it too is unique.
+	    * App.ModuleXX.Infrastructure.Constants.Module.Names.ModuleKey = "ModuleXX" <-- just eyeball it to ensure it too is unique.
 	    * Note that this string must be unique per module as it ends up being used to setup
 	      * the Db Schema (see App.ModuleXX.Infrastructure/AppModuleXXDatabaseInitializer)
 		  * the OData root path (see App.ModuleXX.Application).